ravindraskumar/ucs-imc-learning-labs/contributing.md

 Use the issue tracker to suggest additions, report bugs, and ask questions.
 This is also a great way to connect with the developers of the project as well as others who are interested in this solution.

-Also use the issue tracker to find ways to contribute.
-Test a lab, find a bug, log an issue.
-Or offer an update, comment on the issue that you will take on that effort, then follow the _Changing the Learning Lab content_ guidance below.
+Also, use the issue tracker to find ways to contribute.
+You can test a lab, find a bug, or log an issue.
+You can also offer an update by commenting on the issue to let others know that you are taking on the effort.
+If you plan to update a Learning Lab, follow the _Changing the Learning Lab content_ guidance below.

 ## Changing the Learning Lab content